 Right: It is not the IO of the NCPO [that spread the photo]?!!
 I myself spread this picture on Facebook.

 Caption: Khun Chor

 [Refers the Future Forward Party’s spokeswoman Pannika “Chor” Wanich.

 She recently came to public notice for wearing a two-tone outfit to parliament instead of the customary black required for the death of Privy Council President Prem.
 Critics felt this was a sly Red Shirt-like show of disrespect for Prem.

 After Thaksin’s ouster in 2006 and in the subsequent ramping up of the Red Shirt movement, instances of politically motivated lese majeste were committed as part of the pushback against military rule.
-As the years passed, many other false or border-line accusations were whipped up against critics of the military.
+As the years passed, many other false or border-line accusations were also whipped up against critics of the military.

-However, Pannika’s photo, brought to light so many year after the fact, was seen by many as a minor instance of youthful rebellion and another example of the junta trying to destroy the Future Forward Party.
+However, Pannika’s photo, brought to light so many year after the fact, was seen by some as a minor instance of youthful rebellion and another example of the junta trying to destroy the Future Forward Party.

 Pannika alleged that the National Council for Peace and Order (NCPO)’s Information Operation (IO) was behind the controversy, setting her up by spreading the photo.
-Others pointed out that Pannika herself posted the photo on her Facebook account and that after she appeared in the controversial two-tone in parliament it was only a matter of time before critics would try to dig up other controversial examples of her behavior.]
+Others pointed out that Pannika herself posted the photo on her Facebook account and that after she appeared in the controversial two-tone in parliament it was only a matter of time before critics would dig up other controversial examples of her behavior.]

 From Manager, June 11, 2019